mauzware/mauzware/README.md

 <table style="border: none; border="0";">
   <tr>
     <td style="border: none; border="0";">
-      <h2>hello friend. 👋</h2>
+      <h2>Hello_friend. 👋</h2>
       <p>
-        🐭🐁 My name is Mauzware, also known as Jerry, I'm an Ethical Hacker & Security Researcher and aspiring Cybersecurity Specialist & Penetration Tester.
+        🐭🐁 My name is mauzware, also known as Jerry, I'm an Ethical Hacker & Security Researcher and aspiring Cybersecurity Specialist & Penetration Tester.
 I do a fair bit of coding as well!
 My goal is to safeguard digital assets and learn as much as I can about digital world.
 Let's make our world a safer place one vulnerability at a time.
 And yes, I am a mouse!!! 🐭🐁
       </p>
     </td>
     <td style="border: none; border="0";">